Huntsville

 What should I do after my motorcycle accident?

-Call the police and do a report.
+Call the police and make a report.
 Notify your insurance company.
 Take pictures of the accident scene and your injuries.
 Get medical treatment.
 Call our office.

 Is lane splitting allowed in Alabama?